BD202009/Discord-Attachment-Downloader/README.md

 #### Install Dependencies

-1. Install [Visual Studio Community 2022](https://visualstudio.microsoft.com/de/downloads/ "Visual Studio Community") or a later version.
+(1. Install [Visual Studio Community 2022](https://visualstudio.microsoft.com/de/downloads/ "Visual Studio Community") or a later version.
-2. Install the Python development workload, including the optional Python native development tools, in Visual Studio Community.
+2. Install the Python development workload, including the optional Python native development tools, in Visual Studio Community.) not necessary?
+To be tested.
 3. Install [Python 3.12](https://www.python.org/downloads/ "Python 3.12") or a later version.

 No longer needed, as dependencies will be automatically installed.